gtt-project/redmine_text_blocks/README.md

 bundle exec rake redmine:plugins:migrate
 ```

-After restarting Redmine, you should be able to see the Redmine GTT plugin in the Plugins page.
+After restarting Redmine, you should be able to see the Redmine Text Blocks plugin in the Plugins page.

 More information on installing (and uninstalling) Redmine plugins can be found here: http://www.redmine.org/wiki/redmine/Plugins